MattiSG/Watai/README.md

 [SemVer](http://semver.org/) is followed to convey the state of the software through version numbers.

 You can rely on the fact that the syntax you write your tests in won't change until a minor version number (the `y` in `x.y.z`) is updated.

-Versions considered stable are tagged with a version number and **not** suffixed with `-alpha`.
-They are good fallbacks if anything goes wrong after an update.
+Versions not sufficiently field-tested will be suffixed with `-alpha`.

 Installing
 ----------